brimdata/zed/docs/zq/language.md

 logs to find out what happened.

 For example,
-the following values can be transformed to errors as follows:
+input values can be transformed to errors as follows:
 ```mdtest-command
 echo '0 "foo" 10.0.0.1' | zq -z 'error(this)' -
 ```